bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-The next type of event that we\'re going capture is when you\'ve pressed a key on your keyboard.
+The next type of event that we&apos;re going capture is when you&apos;ve pressed a key on your keyboard.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->